| |

 Big Bus San Francisco 2 day itinerary

-The San Francisco Big Bus Tour covers iconic landmarks, including Lombard Street, one of the curviest streets in San Francisco.
+The San Francisco Big Bus Tour covers iconic landmarks, including Lombard Street, one of the city’s most famous and curviest streets.

 With convenient stops and a flexible schedule, you can explore the city at your own pace while enjoying informative commentary and stunning views from the comfort of the open-top bus.